Surya-ux-max/Survex/README.md

 ### Database Setup

 **MongoDB Collections** are automatically created when the application runs.
-For production, ensure proper indexing:
+For production,  proper indexing is ensured:

 ```javascript
 // Recommended indexes